Freakier Friday

 Freakier Friday is a 2025 American fantasy comedy film directed by Nisha Ganatra and written by Jordan Weiss.
-Produced by Walt Disney Pictures, it is the sequel to Freaky Friday (2003), itself based on Mary Rodgers's 1972 novel, and the fifth feature film in the franchise.
-Jamie Lee Curtis, Lindsay Lohan, Mark Harmon, Chad Michael Murray, Rosalind Chao, Ryan Malgarini, Christina Vidal Mitchell, Haley Hudson, Stephen Tobolowsky, and Lucille Soong reprise their respective roles from the original film, with Julia Butters, Sophia Hammons in her feature film debut and Manny Jacinto joining the cast.
-It features Anna Coleman (Lohan) and Tess Coleman (Curtis) trying to regain their bodies after respectively switching with the former's daughter Harper (Butters) and soon-to-be stepdaughter Lily Reyes (Hammons) before her wedding to the latter's father Eric (Jacinto).
+Produced by Walt Disney Pictures, it is the sequel to Freaky Friday (2003) and is the fifth film in the Freaky Friday franchise.
+It stars Jamie Lee Curtis, Lindsay Lohan, Julia Butters, Sophia Hammons, Manny Jacinto, and Mark Harmon.
+In the film, Anna (Lohan) and Tess Coleman (Curtis) swap bodies with Anna's daughter Harper (Butters) and stepdaughter Lily (Hammons) respectively.

+The film was announced in 2023.
+Curtis and Lohan reprised their lead roles from the 2003 film, and were heavily involved in the production.
+The film includes numerous references to its predecessor as well as other comedies such as Ferris Bueller's Day Off (1986).
+Filming took place in Los Angeles in summer 2024.
+While Disney initially planned a direct-to-streaming release, the film was upgraded to a theatrical release at Curtis and Lohan's request.

 Freakier Friday premiered at the El Capitan Theatre in Los Angeles on July 22, 2025, and was released theatrically by Walt Disney Studios Motion Pictures on August 8.
-The film received generally positive reviews from critics and has grossed $153.2 million worldwide.
+The film received generally positive reviews from critics and grossed $153 million against a budget of $42–$45 million.